victdreis/api_101/README.md

-# Machine Learning API with Flask
+# Machine Learning API with FastAPI

-This API uses Flask to serve a simple Machine Learning model trained with sklearn.
+This API uses **FastAPI** to serve a simple Machine Learning model trained with sklearn.
 The model predicts values based on provided inputs.

 ---